JohnTume/lab1_exercise/README.md

 In this exercise, you will create a mini profile of yourself.

-In your `PROFILE.md` document, format a title as header with your name as H1, University of Washington as H2, and your class standing as H3
+In your `PROFILE.md` document, format a title as header with your name as H1, University of Washington as H2, and your class standing as H3 x

 Next, you will insert a photo of yourself using **relative path**.